The Minimum Feasible Tileset problem: NP-hardness and APX-Hardness of Minimum Feasible Tileset

-In this section we establish the following completeness result.
+In this section we establish the following result.

-\begin{theorem} \mfts{} is \NP-complete, even if each scenario has size at most three. \end{theorem} \looseness=-1 Let us check that \mfts is contained in \NP: A feasible tileset can be encoded using polynomially many bits with respect to~$|F|$.
+\begin{theorem} \mfts{} is \APX-hard. \mfts\ is \NP-hard even if each scenario has size at most three. \end{theorem} \looseness=-1 Before proving \autoref{thm:restricted-hard}, let us check that the decision variant of \mfts, in which we want to check for feasible tilesets of size at most a given integer, is contained in \NP: A feasible tileset can be encoded using polynomially many bits with respect to~$|F|$.
 Verifying feasibility comes down to solving one bipartite matching problem for each scenario on an auxiliary graph that has an edge between each symbol in the scenario and every tile containing that symbol, which is possible in polynomial time.

-It remains to prove \NP-hardness.
-For this, we first give a reduction from the following partition problem, and later prove this problem to be \NP-hard.
+Thus we can infer from \autoref{thm:restricted-hard} that the decision variant of \mfts\ is \NP-complete.